apache/bahir/sql-cloudant/README.md

 1. default in the Config, which is set in the application.conf
 2. key in the SparkConf, which is set in SparkConf
-3. key in the parameters, which is set in a dataframe or temporaty table options
+3. key in the parameters, which is set in a dataframe or temporaty table options, or StreamReceiver
 4. "spark."+key in the SparkConf (as they are treated as the one passed in through spark-submit using --conf option)

 Here each subsequent configuration overrides the previous one.
 Thus, configuration set using DataFrame option overrides what has beens set in SparkConf.
 And configuration passed in spark-submit using --conf takes precedence over any setting in the code.

 ### Configuration in application.conf

 Default values are defined in [here](src/main/resources/application.conf)

 ### Configuration on SparkConf